 Department of Oral and Maxillofacial Surgery, Faculty of Dentistry, PUC-RS, Porto

 Alegre, RS, Brazil.

-The anti-inflammatory effect of non-surgical lasers has been proposed previously, however it was not scientifically proven.
-One method to assess levels of inflammation is the measurement of C-reactive protein (CRP), which is increased with the course of inflammation.
-The aim of this study was to assess the effect of 830 nm laser irradiation after the removal of impacted third molars using the CRP as the marker of inflammation.
+The anti-inflammatory effect of non-surgical lasers has been suggested earlier, but has not been scientifically proven.
+One method of assessing the degree of inflammation is to measure C-reactive protein (CRP), which increases as the inflammation progresses.
+The aim of this study was to assess the effect of 830 nm laser irradiation after the removal of impacted third molars using CRP as a marker of inflammation.

-Twelve patients were irradiated with 4.8 J of laser light per session 24 and 48 h after surgery.
+Twelve patients were irradiated with 4.8 J laser light per session 24 and 48 h after surgery.
 A control group (N = 12) was treated with a sham laser.
-Blood samples were taken prior to, and 48 and 72 h after surgery.
-CRP values were more symmetric and better distributed for the irradiated group (0.320 mg/dl) than for the control (0.862.mg/dl) 48 h after surgery, however there was no statistically significant difference.
-After 72 h, both groups had statistically similar CRP levels (0.272 and 0.608 mg/dl), because of the normal tendency of decreasing CRP levels.
+Blood samples were taken before and 48 and 72 hours after the operation.
+The CRP values were more symmetrical and better distributed for the irradiated group (0.320 mg/dl) than for the control group (0.862.mg/dl) 48 h after surgery, but there was no statistically significant difference.
+After 72 h, both groups showed statistically similar CRP values (0.272 and 0.608 mg/dl), which is due to the normal tendency of decreasing CRP values.